 What I liked about this experience was that there were so many different aspects to it.
 I really liked my placement, the bond we had as a group was great.
 We had some hard days, where the work was physically really challenging, those were some of the best days, because it forced the group to really come together.
 Being in the house and practicing my Spanish with the family was a really exciting and inspiring experience for me.
 I had a really positive experience, for me being the first time traveling outside of the country, the fact that everything was really organized helped me out a lot.
 Anne Cassani (IVHQ Volunteer in Guatemala)

-Spring Break Volunteering in Peru - Lima
+Spring Break Volunteer Trips in Peru

 I can’t express how much this experience has impacted me.
 Peru soon became my home away from home thanks to the other volunteers and the staff.
 The other volunteers were like my family, and I take comfort in knowing that I have made friends from all corners of the Earth.
 My time in Peru helped me learn how to step out of my comfort zone, meet new people and help make a difference.
 Emma Holt (IVHQ Volunteer in Peru - Lima)

 What helps clinch any decision for me is admittedly often the cost.
-IVHQ has a reputation as the world leader in affordable international volunteer programs and this affordability has enabled more than 60,000 people to have meaningful travel experiences since 2007.
+IVHQ has a reputation as the world leader in affordable international volunteer programs and this affordability has enabled more than 124,000 people to have meaningful travel experiences since 2007.
 Responsible travel is important to IVHQ and our volunteers.
 By working with local teams in each program location, IVHQ ensures volunteers are placed where they are most needed and we are dedicated to ensuring all programs are safe and are providing responsible volunteering opportunities for our volunteers.

-Need to convince the parents first?
+Need to chat to your parents first?

 For most parents, ensuring that you are going to be safe while abroad is paramount.
 IVHQ shares the same focus, with the safety of our volunteers being a top priority at IVHQ.
 All volunteers are placed in pre-approved accommodations with other IVHQ volunteers and our in-country teams are available 24/7 to answer questions and provide support whenever and wherever required.
 For parents, it can also be reassuring to know that all IVHQ volunteers are connected with a dedicated IVHQ Program Manager to support you every step of the journey, and is available to answer any questions via phone or email from volunteers or parents.
 You can also direct your parents to these reviews from parents of previous IVHQ volunteers.

 To weigh up your options for your alternative spring break, see IVHQ’s full range of volunteer programs here.
-Having placed more than 60,000 volunteers abroad, we’re always happy to speak with you, or your parents to ensure that all of your questions are answered and that you feel comfortable with your spring break volunteer trip plans!
+Having placed more than 124,000 volunteers abroad, we’re always happy to speak with you, or your parents to ensure that all of your questions are answered and that you feel comfortable with your spring break volunteer trip plans!